-Storing Apache Airflow™ connections and variables in Yandex Lockbox
+Storing Apache Airflow™ connections in Yandex Lockbox

 When working with Yandex Managed Service for Apache Airflow™, you can use Yandex Lockbox to store artifacts that can be used in DAG files: connections, variables, and configuration data.
 Yandex Lockbox integrates into Managed Service for Apache Airflow™ via the Yandex Lockbox Secret Backend